Image Protocol Development and Data Management

 Since 2005 when the Imaging Response Assessment Team (IRAT) program was put into place at UPCI, significant infrastructure has been developed to facilitate collaborations between IRAT teams and clinical leaders.
 The ongoing success of this program requires that its function continue as a major component of the In Vivo Imaging Facility as the Image Protocol Development and Data Management (IPDDM) service.
 IRAT administrative mechanisms are now embedded into the protocol approval and research operations of UPCI to ensure interactions between Radiology Imaging Service Divisions and Disease Site Oncology Group Leaders are maintained.
 The IPDDM protocol administrator/clinical coordinator (with a central office located at the Hillman Cancer Center) facilitates the incorporation of imaging into cancer therapy trials by modifying or writing new clinical protocols and ensuring they receive timely review through the institutional IRB committees.

-As a result, there have been several new quantitative imaging biomarker therapy response assessment trials initiated [e.g., Appleman (UPCI 09-059), Gibson (UPCI 07-161), and Zeh (UPCI 09-122)].
-Additionally, Dr. Mountz has an NIH grant entitled, “Early Cancer Therapy Response Assessment Using Quantitative Imaging Biomarkers”(U01CA140230), investigating imaging biomarker response to therapies in glioblastoma multiforme and squamous cell carcinoma of the head and neck.
+As a result, a number of new quantitative imaging biomarker therapy response assessment trials have been initiated.
+Additionally, Dr. Mountz was awarded several related grants from the NIH, including the U01, “Early Cancer Therapy Response Assessment Using Quantitative Imaging Biomarkers,” investigating imaging biomarker response to therapies in glioblastoma multiforme and squamous cell carcinoma of the head and neck; and a high-end instrumentation grant, “PET/CT for Quantitative Biomarker Assessment of Early Disease and Therapy Response” to fund a dedicated research whole body, state-of-the-art PET/CT scanner.
 An example of imaging protocol design to assess early cancer therapy response is shown in Figure 1.

 Figure 1.
 Example PET-CT scan timeline that could be used for imaging biomarkers in a cancer therapy drug trial.